alexcarriero/class_imbalance_project/README.md

 Ethical Approval for the simulation study was granted by the Utrecht University Ethics committee and filed under number 22-1809.

 All data are simulated, and not based on any empirical data.
 Consequently, there are no privacy or security restrictions.
+This repository is accessible to the public on GitHub under the license type of `GNU General Public License v3.0`.

  ## Contact